 I threw the clay litter in the garden & will never use it again.
-This product is far superior to any litter I've ever used.
+This product is far superior to any type of cat litter I've ever used.

 When we use clay base they (3 of them) drag it all over the house.
 They shake their feet all the time trying to get the clay out of their feet.

-Ever since we rescued our Maine Coon from our local animal shelter, we've used nothing but World's Best Cat litter.
+Ever since we rescued our Maine Coon from our local animal shelter, we've used nothing but World's Best.

 My only con, is the high price, but in the long run, it's a small price to pay for it's convenience, lack of noticeable dust & natural ingredients.

-I have used many "natural" cat litters, clumping and non.
+I have used many "natural" products, clumping and non.
 Clay litters are a thing of the past, too messy.